-Import of M controller supplies with control principle SF/SF: In special cases, the signal program structure may contain framework plan information for Yutraffic Control supplies, for M controllers with control principle SF/SF.
+Import of M controller supplies with control principle SF/SF: In special cases, the signal program structure may contain framework plan information for Sitraffic Control supplies, for M controllers with control principle SF/SF.
 This special case cannot be identified when you import data into Yutraffic Office.
-If, at the same time, there are still transition sequences in Yutraffic Control supply, this will produce transition patterns in the signal sequences imported into Office.
+If, at the same time, there are still transition sequences in Sitraffic Control supply, this will produce transition patterns in the signal sequences imported into Office.
 The supply in Office is then either edited after the import, or all transition sequences are deleted in the control supply before the import in Office.

 The automatic OTEC import of LISA+ data (file format OCIT installation VI / OTEC converter V.1) in Yutraffic Office - is not supported.
 In order to import these data, you first must convert these manually.
+You can find the converter in the Start menu: Start - Programs - Yutraffic Office - Tools.
+Double-click SIP2OTEC converter.
+Then select the source and target file and the conversion option of your choice.
+After successful conversion, you can import the sip file generated into Yutraffic Office.

-Importation/exportation of \.C10 files of the version-1 sX control unit is not possible in Office 4.6.8.
+Importation/exportation of .C10 files of the version-1 sX control unit is not possible in Office 4.6.8.
 Please migrate the data prior to importation with the appropriate tool.